c0d1ngb4d/ASA/README.md

 know the device’s location, not only using the gps but also the cell towers and configured wireless networks.

+Tested on a Xperia S Sony device and a Samsung Galaxy S3.

 Contributors:
 	Ayelén Chavez 	- ashy.on.line@gmail.com
 	Joaquín Rinaudo - jmrinaudo@gmail.com